Accepted for Exchange, Research, or Internship

 What’s Next?

-As your Global Learning advisor prepares to nominate you to your host university, they will email you detailed instructions for your specific program.
+As your Global Learning advisor prepares to support you through the nomination and/or application to your host university, they will email you detailed instructions for your specific program.
 Here’s what you should be prepared for.

-Once your advisor has nominated you, they will send you instructions to complete the application for your host university.
+The host university and the program type will determine the steps within the nomination and application process.
+Your advisor will send you instructions to complete the application for your host university.
+If a nomination in required, your advisor will complete this on your behalf.
 Every university has a different application process, so it’s important that you read the email from your advisor carefully and make sure you prepare all necessary documents for your host university's application deadline.

 Not all of these documents are needed for every student, but here are some common ones: Official UCalgary transcript, a colour scan of your passport’s ID pages, passport-style ID photos (may need to be taken to your host country’s measurement specifications), study plans/requested courses that have been approved by your academic advisor, a reference letter, resume/CV, health forms completed by your doctor, financial statements, etc.